partrickJhonson/beef/Information-Gathering.md

 * Windows size

 _Default information on the hooked browser gathered by BeEF_ :

 [[Images/information-gathering1.png|align=center|width=500px]]

 You can then use different plugins to gather more detailed information on the browsers :
 * The module [[Browser Fingerprinting|Module:-browser-fingerprint]] uses custom url to identify the browser.
-It can be usefull if the user has changed its user agent.
+It can be useful if the user has changed its user agent.
 * You can complete the list of plugins with the modules [[Detect Firebug|Module:-Detect-Firebug]], [[Detect popup blocker|Module:-Detect-popup-blocker]], [[Detect Google Desktop|Module:-Detect-Google-Desktop]], [[Detect unsafe ActiveX|Module:-Detect-Unsafe-ActiveX]]...

 _Result of the browser fingerprinting module_ :

 [[Images/information-gathering2.png|align=center|width=400px]]

 ## Information gathering on the system